Emergency and Non-Emergency Medical Benefits*

 - Trip break

 *Exclusions, limitations and conditions apply.
-See the policy for details.
+See the certificate for details.

 Non-Emergency Medical Benefits